Peg solitaire and Conway's soldiers on infinite graphs: Infinite peg solitaire

 Let $H$ be a graph on $\bigcup_{n = 0}^\infty V_n$ on which an edge is inserted between $v_{n+1} \in V_{n+1}$ and $v_n \in V_n$ whenever one of the following holds: \begin{enumerate}[(i)] \item $v_{n+1}$ is involved in $j_n$, and $v_n$ is the unique vertex in $V_n$ that is also involved in $j_n$. \item $v_{n+1}$ is not involved in $j_n$, and $v_n$ denotes the same vertex as $v_{n+1}$. \end{enumerate} From this construction, every vertex in $V_{n+1}$ has a unique neighbor in $V_n$.

 By Lemma \ref{lem4}, there exists a ray $v_0v_1\dots$ on $H$ such that $v_n \in V_n$ for $n \in \N$.
 Notice that every pair of vertices $v_n$ and $v_{n+1}$ are either the same vertex, adjacent, or distance two apart in $G$.
-If they are distance two apart, then $j_n = v_{n+1} \cdot \ora{w} \cdot v_n$ for some unique vertex $w$, so $w$ can be inserted between $v_n$ and $v_{n+1}$ inside the ray.
+If they are distance two apart, then $j_n = v_{n+1} \cdot \vv{w} \cdot v_n$ for some unique vertex $w$, so $w$ can be inserted between $v_n$ and $v_{n+1}$ inside the ray.
 If $v_n = v_{n+1}$, then one of them can be deleted from the ray.
 After performing all the necessary insertions and deletions, we obtain a walk $W$ on $G$.

-The walk $W$ is infinite since if $W$ ends on a vertex $v_k$, then $v_k$ is fixed after $S_k$, which contradicts the definition of $V_k$ in (\ref{eq4}).
+The walk $W$ is infinite since if $W$ ended on a vertex $v_k$, then $v_k$ would not be involved in $j_i$ for every $i \ge k$, which contradicts the definition of $V_k$ in (\ref{eq5}).
 Suppose toward a contradiction that $S_\omega$ is defined, which implies that every vertex is involved in only finitely many jumps.
 It follows that no vertex is repeated infinitely many times in $W$.
 Hence by Lemma \ref{lem5}, there exists a subray on $G$, contradicting our assumption that $G$ is rayless. \end{proof}